 For employees who want to focus on building their leadership skills, taking charge of training and team meetings can be a great way to bolster their confidence and gain experience.
 An excellent starting point would be letting your team members lead a regularly scheduled department meeting.
 Why?
 Because they’re familiar with the format and already comfortable with their colleagues.

-If you make this a consistent practice, be sure to standardize your process for employees interested in leading meetings.
-You could follow this procedure:
+If you make this a consistent part of your staff development ideas and strategies, be sure to standardize your process for employees interested in leading meetings.
+You could follow this routine:

 - The designated meeting leader sends colleagues a message a day ahead, reminding them to add any talking points they want to cover to the meeting agenda.
 If you use a platform like Leapsome for your one-on-one and team meetings, the weekly agenda template can help you fill it out faster.